dgatf/Sensor_Config_Frsky/README.md

 - Then change the sensor id and long press Menu to update
 - It may be needed to repeat the process if the sensor id is not updated
 - If telemetry is lost after change id, restart Rx and Tx
-- For opentx 2.2 or higher
+- For X7, X9 and X-lite radios with opentx 2.2 or higher

 <p align="center"><img src="./images/chgId.png" width="300"></p>